Ludmila Rattis Ph.D.

 Ludmila Rattis

-Dr. Ludmila Rattis studies how tropical biodiversity and food production can be balanced in a changing world.
-Working jointly between Woodwell Climate Research Center and our sister organization IPAM Amazônia, she studies the Amazon rainforest and the Cerrado region, both of which are dynamic biomes experiencing deforestation.
-Motivated by her love for the diversity of the Amazon and the Cerrado, Dr. Rattis is the General Coordinator of the Tanguro Field Station and works on the Brazilian agricultural frontier to understand the limits of agricultural intensification and the impact of deforestation on ecosystem services.
+I study how tropical biodiversity and food production can be balanced in a changing world.
+Working jointly between Woodwell Climate Research Center and our sister organization IPAM Amazônia, I study the Amazon rainforest and the Cerrado region, both of which are dynamic biomes experiencing deforestation.
+Motivated by my love for the diversity of the Amazon and the Cerrado, I am now the scientific coordinator of the Tanguro Field Station and work on the Brazilian agricultural frontier to understand the limits of agricultural intensification and the impact of deforestation on ecosystem services.

 Dr. Ludmila Rattis speaks with a farmer leaning on a tractor.